mynew4/cmangos-docs-wiki/Git-tutorials.md

 # Install Git

 ## On Windows

 Install [MySysGit](http://code.google.com/p/msysgit/downloads/list)

 Be sure to check the install with ["Git bash here" support](http://i49.tinypic.com/v45smh.jpg)

-## On *nix
+## On \*nix

 Use your package manager to install git.

 # Git configuration

-There are a few reasonably tweaks for configuring Git that are pretty usefull and should be done directly :)
+There are a few reasonably tweaks for configuring Git that are pretty usefull and should be done directly :)<br>
 TODO

 # CMaNGOS specific scripts and workflow with Git

 TODO (all already explained somewhere else)